vuejs-translations/docs-cs/src/guide/extras/reactivity-transform.md

 This also means the macros can work in any files where valid JS / TS are allowed - not just inside Vue SFCs.

-Since the macros are available globally, their types need to be explicitly referenced (e.g. in a `env.d.ts` file):
+Since the macros are available globally, their types need to be explicitly referenced (např. in a `env.d.ts` file):

 ```ts
 /// <reference types="vue/macros-global" />